BLOG

 Once you decide what activities you will log, the next step is to configure them.
 It is not possible to do it manually.
 Setting up website versioning and monitoring is usually complex, but WordPress makes it much more manageable.

-There are two popular ways to implement WordPress activity log:
+There are two popular ways to implement a WordPress activity log:

 Using the Hosting Dashboard: Popular WordPress hosting companies like Kinsta, Hostinger, Siteground, and GoDaddy have dashboards with many unique features like backup, cache, and even logging.
-However, the way they log would be very different as they will track server-level changes.
-It would help to have the setup within your WordPress for the site’s details.
-For that, you have to install a WordPress plugin.
+However, the way they log in will be very different as they will track server-level changes.
+It would help to have the site’s details set up within WordPress.
+To do so, you have to install a WordPress plugin.

 Use a WordPress Plugin: One can use various WordPress plugins to store activity logs.
 Many of them are free and have enough features to help you out.
 However, if you have extensive needs, it is OK to have premium ones as they are worth it.

-What to look for in a WordPress Activity Log plugin?
+What should you look for in a WordPress Activity Log plugin?

 With so many plugins, picking one would be a challenge.
 So, we have made a list of must-have features when selecting a plugin.